Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/2_project.md

 This project is a **digital collection and exhibit** created as the final project for LIS448 Digital Stewardship at Simmons University.
 We documented murals created by the **GN Crew**, a Boston-based graffiti and mural artist collective active for over 30 years.

-The exhibit title, **“Boricua, Morena,”** comes from a phrase used by rapper [Big Pun](https://en.wikipedia.org/wiki/Big_Pun) to describe unity between African American and Latino communities in hip-hop.
+The exhibit title, **“Boricua, Morena”** comes from a phrase used by rapper [Big Pun](https://en.wikipedia.org/wiki/Big_Pun) to describe unity between African American and Latino communities in hip-hop.
 We felt this message of cultural collaboration strongly reflects the spirit of the GN Crew’s work in Boston.

 🔗 View the exhibit:
 https://44801fa2025.omeka.net/exhibits/show/gn-crew-boston/---boricua--morena----the-art-